toidiu/toidiu.github.io/content/brag/behavioral_oxide_values.md

 highlight = false
 +++

-**Oxide values:** Candor, Humor, Teamwork, Courage, Optimism, Thriftiness, Curiosity, Resilience, Transparency, Diversity, Responsibility, Urgency, Empathy, Rigor, Versatility
+**Sample values:** Candor, Humor, Teamwork, Courage, Optimism, Thriftiness, Curiosity, Resilience, Transparency, Diversity, Responsibility, Urgency, Empathy, Rigor, Versatility

+**Responsibility**

 Making sure the software we ship is secure is one of my core principles.
 Two months into the Protocols role at Cloudflare, I was tasked with patching a security vulnerability in our QUIC library.
 At the same time the Principle engineers had a planned vacation for two weeks so I would need to make progress by myself.